 Ferry Schedule – check this carefully!

-Before even leaving the house, check the Walensee ferry schedule, which is very limited and varies by day of the week and season.
 Make sure you carefully read the codes on the ferry times.
 Some boats only run on weekdays, others only Sundays, some boats don’t stop at all destinations.

 In any case, make sure the ferry is running and that you’ll have enough time to do your hike before the last ferry of the day.